 Progress is reported at the first and second terms of the year in parental consultations.
 Teacher assessment and SAT results are included for year 2 and Year 6 children.
 Records of Achievement link the child's progress to statements of attainment in the National Curriculum.
 Parents and Carers are encouraged to voice concerns they may have about their child at other times of the year.
 Teachers will contact home if they need to share concerns or the achievement.
-Parents and carers are also encouraged to attend maths classes in school and attend SATs meetings to help support their child.
-The school website will be used to share success within maths across the school.
+Parents and carers are also encouraged to attend Numeracy classes in school and attend SATs meetings to help support their child

 Homework is given on a weekly basis throughout the school and will vary in format, depending on the topic and the children involved. (refer to Homework Policy).